 Requirements for results obtained from an outside reference laboratory are also provided, as well as the issuance of supplemental or amended reports.
-When interpretive information is included in a forensic toxicology laboratory report, the standard provides requirements related to how that information is provided.
-Additional guidelines on written opinions regarding the interpretation of analytical toxicology findings are described in ANSI/ASB 037, Guidelines for Opinions and Testimony in Forensic Toxicology.
+When interpretive information is included in a forensic toxicology report, the standard provides requirements related to how that information is provided.
+Additional guidelines on written opinions regarding the interpretation of analytical toxicology findings are described in ANSI/ASB 037, 1st Ed., 2019.

-American Academy of Forensic Sciences aafs.org

-This factsheet is made possible through the following financial assistance award 70NANB21H097 awarded to AAFS from U.S. Department of Commerce, National Institute of Standards and Technology
+American Academy of Forensic Sciences aafs.org This factsheet is made possible through the following financial assistance award 70NANB21H097 awarded to AAFS from U.S. Department of Commerce, National Institute of Standards and Technology